AthanasiosOikonomou/TravelTracker/README.md

 Ensure that you have a PostgreSQL database named world with the required tables (countries and visited_countries).
 You can use pgAdmin to manage your database.

-The table countries should have this data: [countries.csv](https://github.com/AthanasiosOikonomou/TravelTracker/files/13854991/countries.csv)
-The table visited_countries should be empty with columns id, country_code.
+i) The table countries should have this data: [countries.csv](https://github.com/AthanasiosOikonomou/TravelTracker/files/13854991/countries.csv) ii) The table visited_countries should be empty with columns id, country_code.

 ## Functionalility